jasonzhang2022/algorithm/src/main/java/jason/datastructure/graph/readme.md

 In reality, most graph are sparse graph.
 Adjacent list can be augmented to provide the benefit of adjacent matrix.
   + Maintain a indgree list beside out degree list
   + Maintain a map X_Y -> edge.

+   Using an adjacency matrix representation of directed graph, find if a universal sink exist(a node with in-degree of n-1 and outdegree of 0).
+   If it exists you must also be able to tell the node which is the sink

 + **universal Sink**
 + BSF for shortest path of unweighted graph
 + bipartite graph coloring BSF